Want to come across as a savvy executive interviewee on your next job interview?

 When showing up for an executive interview, take the stance that you are seeing if this opportunity for both of you – and not just the employer.
 Taking this position going in breeds confidence.
 Confidence conveys to the interviewer that you are in demand and have options.

-Executive Job Interview Trend #6: Prepared to boldly state a compensation range first
+Executive Job Interview Trend #2: Come prepared to confidently state a compensation range first.

 By now, most savvy executives on either side of the recruiting desk know the age-old negotiating tactic of “whoever says the first number loses.”

 However, so much advice is given by popular job search coaches to hold out and not say a range.
 Well, this is great in an ideal world and in reality it works occasionally.
 Except I can tell you first hand, as a recruiter, many executive candidates I interviewed did not move on to the next step.
 This is why recruiters press for the desired salary number–some of your fellow job seekers ruined it for you.
 Once burned, twice shy.

 So unless an executive job seeker is prepared to be shown the door when pressed by some recruiters for a range, I say be prepared with a range.
 Say it boldly and confidently.
 Being prepared with a range versus deferring the salary discussion is a tactic used by resilient executives prepared for all scenarios.
 However, this is not a tactic for the weak or bottom rung of performers.
 You need to have the achievements and the gravitas to pull it off.